 All chemicals should be considered potentially hazardous.
 This product should only be handled by persons trained in laboratory techniques, and used in accordance with the principles of good laboratory practice.
 Wear suitable protective clothing including lab coat, safety glasses and gloves.
 LavaPep part A is a dilute DMSO/acetonitrile solution of a natural organic dye.
 Part B contains bicarbonate buffer with SDS and acetonitrile that may cause mild irritation to eyes.
-Part C contains an enhancer solution that may cause mild irritation to eyes.
 The diluted working solution is non-flammable.
 The complete properties of the dye component have not been fully investigated.